La-Silla-Vacia/lsv-interactive/README.md

 	browserify debug.js | uglifyjs > script-min.js

 The beauty of the bundled scripts is that they can live anywhere when combined with the `index.html` file, which mimics the markup created by the short code.

+### Parameters

+Some interactives will function more like tools that live on many pages and accept inputs about which files to load and so forth.
+You can pass any information you like to the interactive from Wordpress by adding a `params` argument to the shortcode.
+The format is like a URL parameter (interpreted with the PHP function [`parse_str`](http://php.net/parse_str) under the hood.)

+	[time-interactive id=my_app params="src_data=employment&highlightcolor=red"]

 ## Best practices